-Following this, we will delve back into Christianity.
-This time, we will be focusing on what Christians mean by 'Good Friday'.
-We will be looking at the events of, and the lead up to, Good Friday and subsequently why it is such a significant day to Christians.
+Our second half term will focus on Christianity.
+Throughout this half term, we will be focusing on Jesus and the events of Holy Week, with a focus on the importance of the Eucharist.
+We will discuss how Christian beliefs about Holy Week provide guidance and comfort during difficult times in their own life.
 Half term one will focus on 'Dreams and Goals'.
 The children will be able to discuss their dreams and goals - in school and outside of school - for the future.
 Furthermore, we will look at dissecting our goals, so that we can create stepping-stones to success.
 Together, we will take a look at the strength we have within us and how that will support our journey.
+PSHE Half term two will focus on 'Healthy Body, Healthy Mind'.
+The children will look at ways in which they can help to manage their own wellbeing by looking at ways to support their own mental and emotional health.
+We will look at the risk of peer-pressure and how we can manage those situations effectively.
+This topic will be extremely important and poignant given that this cohort experienced 'Lockdown' conditions during their KS1 journey.